-We are a UK leading contractor in the management of Japanese knotweed, with services that include Identification, Survey, Treatment and Removal.
+We are the UK's trusted Japanese knotweed experts, with services that include Identification, Survey, Treatment and Removal.
 As experts in the field of Japanese knotweed we can provide expert witness services for disputes / litigation claims regarding Japanese knotweed, with services that include:

 - CSJK qualified Japanese knotweed survey